cjh7/cjh7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Jihoon Chung.
-I received Ph.D. degree under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Tech (May 2023) and am currently working as a postdoctoral researcher in the same lab.
-During my Ph.D. study, the research I accomplished contributed to both quality assurance in the advanced manufacturing process, and methodological novelties.
+I am an Assistant Professor in the Department of Industrial Engineering at Pusan National University in Korea.
+I received a Ph.D. degree under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Polytechnic Institute and State University (Virginia Tech) (May 2023).
+I also obtained an M.S. degree in the Department of Industrial and Systems Engineering at the Korea Advanced Institute of Science and Technology (KAIST) and  a B.S. degree in the Department of Industrial Engineering from Hanyang University, Seoul, Korea.
+My research area is developing data-driven methods, including artificial intelligence, machine learning, and statistical learning, to achieve quality assurance in advanced manufacturing processes and solve various problems in healthcare systems and material analysis.

 Education
 ======